Z3RO4NDUND3R/Remix-Bot/README.md

 </p>

 ## About
 Ionix is a developing advanced economy bot and utility bot for discord.
 It is currently in heavy development.
-Development is lead by Threqt.
+Development is led by Threqt.

 Some planned features for Ionix are: